seidels/TiDeTree-Tutorial/README.md

 >
 > We keep the **Gamma Category Count** set at **0**, which means that we are not modelling site heterogeneity.
 Further below, you can see the parameters of the substition model.
 The **Edit Rates** are initialised and set to be estimated.
 Based on the `.tidetree` files, BEAUti correctly detected that there are 2 edit outcomes and therefore initialised a vector with 2 elements.
 >
 > You’ll also see the **Silencing Rate** parameter, which models the possibility that certain barcode targets become progressively and irreversibly silenced—preventing their detection through single-cell RNA sequencing.
 In our dataset, no silencing was observed, so we set the value to **0.0** and uncheck the **estimate** box.
-Lastly, we set the **Edit Height** and **Edit Duration** to **54**, since editing was active for the entire duration of the experiment (54 hours).
+Lastly, we set the **Edit Height** (the duration between the onset of editing and sampling of the cells) and **Edit Duration** (the duration of the editing process) to **54**, since editing was active for the entire duration of the experiment (54 hours).

 Your site model tab should now look as in [Figure 8](#fig:substmodel).